NiklasTiede/TinyHTTPie/README.md

 },
 ```

-This gives us the possibility to install extra dependencies (testing, linting tools etc.) of the project easily by adding a `[dev]` to the package name.
+This gives us the possibility to install extra dependencies (testing, linting tools etc.) easily by adding a `[dev]` to the package name.

 ```bash
 pip install .[dev]
 pip install tihttp[dev]
 ```

 We tested all of this with python 3.7.3.
 But how does our application behave when executed on a different interpreter version?
-Test it against different python versions!
+So let's test it against different Python versions!
 We use `tox`.
 It lets us run tests in multiple virtualenvs.

 ```bash
 pip install tox
 ```

-Tox knows what commands in which environments from a `tox.ini` file.
+Tox needs a recipe to know which virtualenv/commands to create/execute.
+This recipe the `tox.ini` file.

 ```ini
 [tox]